CeceliaChen96/Geometric-Bayesian-Framework-with-Force-measurement-Data-on-Pose-Estimation/README.md

 - Development and paper-experiment notebooks in `notebooks/` for provenance.
 - Generated synthetic-experiment data in `data/generated/`.
 - Generated figures and notebook outputs kept in their original locations.
-- Placeholders and links for physical robot experiment data and videos.
+- Links for physical robot experiment videos and resulted data.

 Not included:

-- The manuscript LaTeX source and submission files.
-Those remain outside the public reproducibility package.
+- The manuscript LaTeX source and files.
 - Raw physical robot experiment code.

 ## Setup